billpark1234/ctf-writeup/20250824-BrunnerCTF/dat-overflow-dough.md

 In recipe.c, notice char recipe[16] holds 16 bytes worth of chars.
 This is overflow-able.\
 There are no other spaces reserved in this stack frame, so rbp should sit right next to the reserved 16 bytes space. (i think?) \
 \
-Find out the memory address of secret_dough_recipe function using gdb:
+Find the memory address of secret_dough_recipe function using gdb:
 ```shell
 $ gdb ./recipe
 ...